SkBlaz/py3plex/README.md

 1. Load individual layers
 2. select layouts for individual layers
 3. add multiplex connections

+Layout part is not necessary required, should the networks only be analized.

 # What is the main goal: